An Insider’s Look at Gilded Age New York with Carl Raymond, host of The Gilded Gentleman

 This unique tour will trace the life and quite literally the footsteps of Edith Wharton through the streets and neighborhoods she and her famous characters knew so well.
 Our explorations will include not only sites associated with Wharton’s life but also locations used as settings for her novels.

-In addition to sharing the roots and development of America’s opulent Gilded Age, tour guide Carl will includes stories and lesser known anecdotes of Edith’s life as well as tales of her notable friends such as Theodore Roosevelt and Henry James, as well as great Gilded Age personalities like architect Stanford White, actor Edwin Booth and society’s greatest grande dame, the Mrs. Astor (Edith’s own cousin!).
+In addition to sharing the roots and development of America’s opulent Gilded Age, tour guide Carl will include stories and lesser known anecdotes of Edith’s life as well as tales of her notable friends such as Theodore Roosevelt and Henry James, as well as great Gilded Age personalities like architect Stanford White, actor Edwin Booth and society’s greatest grande dame, the Mrs. Astor (Edith’s own cousin!).

 By the end of the tour, you’ll have experienced an intimate glimpse not only of the beloved writer, but also the gilded, glamorous city she saw and immortalized in her fiction.